FugueWeb/dapp-dun/README.md

 # Using the dApp

+**Checklist - Ensure that you are**
-**Make sure you are logged in to Metamask, using the Ropsten network and that you have test ether.**
+* logged in to Metamask
+* using the Ropsten network
+* have test ether
+* have a token balance greater than 0

 `Approve` the Association contract to receive your tokens.
 Enter an amount that does not exceed the number of tokens you have and copy/paste the address of the Association contract.
 Click send token.
 Once the transaction completes, scroll to the bottom of the page.
 Since you've made a transaction that has changed the state of the smart contract (for which you paid a small fee to do), there is a transaction hash you can track on the blockchain.
 Click the link to open a block explorer and see all related information for that transaction.
 Each time you change state, a new link will be available at the bottom of the page.